browserengineering/book/book/chrome.md

 ==================

 Now that we are navigating between pages all the time, it's easy to get a little lost and forget what web page you're looking at.
-Browsers solve this issue with an address bar that shows the current URL.
-Let's implement a little address bar ourselves:
+An address bar that shows the current URL would help a lot.

 ``` {.python}
 class Browser: